Must do Brisbane: 6 ways to experience Mount Coot-tha

 Head out at sunrise and you’ll have only the cockatoos, pademelons and rays of sunlight breaking through the trees for company.
 Bliss.

-After heavy rainfall the creeks and waterfalls around Mount Coo-tha are fantastic!
+After heavy rainfall, the creeks and waterfalls around Mount Coot-tha are fantastic!
 The best places to watch the action are JC Slaughter Falls and Simpson Falls, both of which have safe access, car parks and picnic areas.

 Leave the sounds of the city behind and drive to the lookout car park and stare off into the distance towards Moreton Bay, Moreton Island, and on a clear day the skyscrapers of the Gold Coast.

 If you’re an early riser, witness the sun breaking the horizon directly over the city, or at the other end of the day watch a fairyland of city lights twinkle as night-time comes alive.